SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Terms for `poisoning` and `*toxicity` (covers gene/neuro/gonadotoxicity) were added to the mortality terms, as, in combination with the human terms, they are mostly used in the context of human illnesses. `fluorosis`, a disease from excess fluoride, was added.

 The term `contamination` was used alone in v2019-12 - it is very broad.
-Contamination of food and drinking water is covered in phrase 1 - but due to the lack of terms for humans, it is hard to search more generally there for e.g. `water contamination` without introducing noise from biological results.
-Thus `contamination` in phrase 2 is now limited to `water contamination` and `soil contamination` (+ variants).
+Contamination of food and drinking water is covered in phrase 1 - but due to the lack of terms for humans, it is hard to search more generally there without introducing noise from biology. `contamination` in phrase 2 is broader: `water contamination` and `soil contamination` (+ variants). `sanitation` is used alone in this phrase.

 This set was not limited to action terms in v2019-12.
-Now added.
+Now added, same as phrase 1.

 ``` Ceylon =